Dollar mixed ahead of Fed's interest rate decision

 NEW YORK (Reuters) - The dollar was weaker against the euro but rose against some emerging market currencies and hit a three-week high against the yen on Wednesday as investors braced for what is expected to be the Federal Reserve’s second interest rate increase of 2018.

-The euro gained ground on the greenback amid expectations that the European Central Bank on Thursday would signal its intention to taper its 2.55 trillion euro (2.3 trillion pounds)) bond purchasing program later in 2018.
+The euro gained ground on the greenback amid expectations that the European Central Bank on Thursday would signal its intention to taper its 2.55 trillion euro ($3 trillion) bond purchasing program later in 2018.

 The U.S. central bank is due to release its latest policy statement at 2 p.m.
 EDT (1800 GMT), followed by a press conference half an hour later by Fed Chairman Jerome Powell.